newhavenrb/conferences/Realtime-web-applications-with-streaming-REST.md

 > - Securing streams with existing application authorization logic
 > - Considerations for streaming in a production environment

+## Memorable Quotes

+* "If you build something for the web that doesn't work with `curl`, it's too complicated"

 ## Notes

 ### From @benjaminoakes